 I tried using dictation software to transcribe these interviews, but I found the software difficult to use and prone to mistakes.

-More recently, I’ve been using the dictation software Dragon Dictate to convert speech to text and transcribe first drafts of articles, blog posts, book chapters and more.
+More recently, I’ve been using the dictation software Dragon Professional Individual convert speech to text and transcribe first drafts of articles, blog posts, book chapters and more.

-Dragon Dictate 6.0 for Mac is easier to use, more accurate, and now it’s part of my writing workflow.
+Dragon Professional (or Dragon NaturallySpeaking) is easier to use, more accurate, and now part of my writing workflow.

 In this post, I’ll explain:

-- how you can dictate a first draft of your book or blog post using Dragon Dictate and other diction software.
+- how you can dictate a first draft of your book or blog post using Dragon and other dictation software.

 Why Writers Should Use Dictation Software

 Dictation or speech to text is far faster than typing.